quantummaid/quantummaid-tutorials/basic-tutorial/README.md

 In order to serve the `GreetingUseCase` via the HTTP protocol we will create a `WebService` class.
 Furthermore, we will write an integration test.
 Finally, the application is packaged as an executable `.jar` file.

-The full step-by-step source code is located in the `./basic-tutorial` directory.

 ## Bootstrapping the project
 QuantumMaid does not require your project to follow a specific format.